 The Historic Brookstown Inn – 200 Brookstown Avenue

 Established in 1837 this Historic Inn is a charming getaway for your next visit to Winston-Salem!
 We thank the Brookstown for their continued support of Old Salem and for providing wonderful and convenient accommodations for our visitors.
 Phone: (336) 725-1120.To visit their website click here.
-For a special fall 2018 travel package, click here.
+For a special holiday 2018 travel package, click here.

 The Kimpton Cardinal – 401 North Main Street